Finding time to think

 We wanted to do something to help you cut through the noise.
-52 Things To Do is a 12 month, one hour a week programme to help you plan and prepare for the future.
+52 Things To Do is a 12 month, one hour a week student guide to help you plan and prepare for the future.
 It sounds crushingly formal, but really it’s just about finding time to take a step back from day-to-day life - time to think, plan and get excited.

 So what’s next?

 This week is a warm-up, so take it easy and settle yourself into the new academic year.
 We did say that this wouldn’t be too taxing!

 If you get the chance, you could spend a few minutes getting familiar with the 52 Things To Do homepage.
 There will be a new challenge for you to complete each week, along with some helpful reminders about upcoming deadlines and events.
 To receive an email with a round-up of each month's posts, simply fill in this short form.